aionnetwork/aion-docs/kernel/networks/mastery_testnet.en.md

 ./aion.sh -n mastery
 ```

-This will begin syncing your node from genesis.
-Note that any changes made to `config.xml` requires you to re-deploy the node.
-For more indepth instructions on how to install a local node on the _Mastery_ test nework, see [Native Node](/aion-node/node-setup/native_node).
+This will begin syncing your node from the genesis block.
+Note that any changes made to `config.xml` require you to re-deploy the node.
+For more in-depth instructions on how to install a local node on the _Mastery_ test network, see [Native Node](/aion-node/node-setup/native_node).

 ## Migrating from Conquest to Mastery